flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-28-qq/index.md

     _key: card-2-1445f3e7-a39e-4c67-95f6-2056474d9f36
   - order: 2
     body: >-
-      > ‘The path to peace and a brighter future is only through diplomacy and only denuclearization.
-That means any other pathA North KoreaA may choose will inevitably lead to ever-increasing isolation and pressure.’
+      > "The path to peace and a brighter future is only through diplomacy and only denuclearization.
+That means any other pathA North KoreaA may choose will inevitably lead to ever-increasing isolation and pressure."

       Sec. of State Mike Pompeo addressing the UN Security Council on Thursday.
       Sec.
 Pompeo will travel to North Korea in October to prepare for a